 - Tex Tech offers high-tech Thermal Protection System (TPS) fabrics and materials for space launch vehicles to withstand rocket burn and the thermal stresses of re-entry

-We provide innovative solutions for all engineered fabric requirements, backed with best-in-class customer service.
-We invite you to contact our experienced engineers to discuss how Tex Tech can provide the material solutions you need.
+We provide innovative solutions for all individual fabric requirements, backed with best-in-class customer service.
+We invite you to contact our experienced material scientists to discuss how to discuss how Tex Tech can provide the material solutions you need.

 The textile industry manufactures products from a wide range of natural and synthesized materials which have typically been derived from one or more of four primary sources: animal, plant, mineral, and synthetic.
 These textiles are treated and shaped into myriad products, including but not limited to clothing, upholstery, and industrial fabrics.

 The addition of polymer coatings in the manufacturing process greatly enhances the value of textile materials by extending their useful life and preserving their aesthetic appearance.
-Coating methods and technology have evolved alongside the increasingly stringent needs of manufacturers and design engineers.
+Coating methods and technology have evolved alongside the increasingly stringent needs of manufacturers and material scientists.

 Benefits of Polymer Coatings for Improving Textile Performance